 Know Before You Go: Shaka Guide's Arches National Park Tour

 Arches National Park may not be big, but it packs a punch.
-And if you’re not prepared, between the crowds, the heat (in the summer) and variety of activities - it may even knock you flat!
+And if you’re not prepared, between the crowds, the heat (in the summer), and the variety of activities - it may even knock you flat!
 Take it from us and use this handy guide to get the most out of your trip.

 - The tour takes between 4-6 hours to complete or more if you do all the hikes.

 - The tour has two starting points - both on Highway 191, one south of the park’s entrance and the other north - so no matter where you’re coming from, you won’t have to go out of your way to begin the tour.

 - The park is open 24 hours.

 - Entrance to the Scenic Drive costs $30 per vehicle and is valid for 7 days.

 - The park’s Visitor Center is open 7:30 am to 6:00 pm April - September, 8:00 am to October - early November, and 9:00 am to 4:00 pm December - March.